acend/helm-basics-training/content/labs/04.0/_index.en.md

 affinity: {}
 ```

-When instantiating a Release from a Chart, you can overwrite these values, which allows you to specify you environment specific values.
+When instantiating a release from a chart, we can overwrite these values which allows us to specify our environment-specific values.

 {{% notice tip %}}
-For details on the values file, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/values_files/)
+For details on the values file, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/values_files/):
 {{% /notice %}}

 ### Templates

-All your Kubernetes Resource Files are in the `templates` folder.
-Let's have a look at `templates\deployment.yml`:
+All our Kubernetes resource files are in the `templates` folder.
+Let's have a closer look at `templates\deployment.yml`:

 ```yaml
 apiVersion: apps/v1